Signature (Iyanya EP): Critical reception

-Joey Akan of Pulse Nigeria described Signature as a familiar yet polished project, noting that Iyanya stuck to his pop-R&B roots while showing flashes of emotional vulnerability.
-Although the EP had moments of depth, Akan felt it didn't deliver the transformative impact listeners might have hoped for.
-Akan concluded: "It's Iyanya, giving us a new run of the familiar 'It's Iyaaaaanya' signature tag, and reminding us that he has more than enough juice in the tank to still keep his head above the doom merchants and pessimists."
-Jim Donnett of tooXclusive described the EP as a promising reintroduction to Iyanya's artistry, praising the project's production, cultural infusion, and Iyanya's vocal delivery, especially on emotional and sensual tracks.
-While he felt the EP didn't mark a significant artistic advancement, it showed Iyanya rediscovering his passion and enjoying the process of making music again.
-The review concluded: "It only reminds us all the other good ways Iyanya can be – as an artiste – that he hasn't been in quite a long while now."
-Oris Aigbokhaevbolo of Music in Africa described Signature as a disappointing project that fell short of expectations, criticising Iyanya for playing it safe and delivering songs that felt like leftovers from his previous album.
+Joey Akan of Pulse Nigeria said that although Signature didn't offer "the life changing power packed project that we all expected," it provided "a new run of the familiar 'It's Iyaaaaanya' signature tag, and reminding us that he has more than enough juice in the tank to still keep his head above the doom merchants and pessimists."
+Jim Donnett of tooXclusive called Signature a "finely executed project” and noted that Iyanya "brings it all to bear" while "basking all over with glee" in his performance.
+He remarked that the EP "reminds us all the other good ways Iyanya can be" and concluded that with continued focus, "it's gonna work out on the long run."

+In a review for Filter Free, Chiagoziem Onyekwena said Signature was a "cohesive listen" with "underlying consistency" and that Iyanya's work on the EP "doesn’t sacrifice cohesion" for potential hits.
+He remarked that the project showed Iyanya as "much more than" his sex appeal and past successes, calling it a 'splendid job" overall.
+He gave the EP a rating of 68%.
+Oris Aigbokhaevbolo, a writer for Music in Africa, saw Signature as a disappointing project that fell short of expectations, criticizing Iyanya for playing it safe and delivering songs that felt like leftovers from his previous album.
 While a few tracks like "Up To Something" and "Celebrate" stood out, much of the EP lacked depth, with attempts at emotional or sensual material coming off as awkward or misguided.
 Aigbokhaevbolo concluded: "Iyanya's Signature isn't one of them.
 It is a passable project, but where more was expected, Iyanya has delivered less."